Find a better plan and avoid the price hikes.

-Use this guide to understand how much your aircon is adding to your bill and how to cut down.
+Use this guide to understand how much aircon is costing Australians each year – and how to cut it down.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!